hturnbull93/hturnbull93/README.md

 ### Communication

 Often I have needed to keep multiple stakeholders informed about the progress of projects.
-I assses a stakeholder's requirements quickly to manage expectations and deliver information effectively.
+I assess stakeholder requirements quickly to manage expectations and deliver information effectively.

 ### Team focussed